Mailman (City Letter Carrier)

 I recently moved into my new home and my letter carrier has refused my mail delivery until I convert to a curbside mailbox, this also includes large packages.
 Is he allowed to make such request where I have to comply in order to receive my mail?

-Asked by New experience! over 10 years ago
+Asked by New experience! almost 11 years ago

 I don't know the USPS rules on a letter carrier requesting a mailbox be converted to curbside.
 I assume that you currently have a mailbox near a door to your house or affixed somewhere on your house which requires the letter carrier to leave their vehicle to affect delivery.
 I would think that large packages would need to be brought to the door regardless of where your mailbox is placed.
 Where are the mailboxes installed on the other addresses in your neighborhood?
 I'm sorry I don't really have any insight on your situation though I would think the request would have to come from a higher source than your own letter carrier and be made to a large area and not just you.
 One option would be to call your local post office and speak to a delivery supervisor about this request or even the postmaster or the district office which services your community.